Oyne/BugTracker/README.md

 git pull

-After pulling changes, rebuild the containers to apply updates:
+After pulling changes check if there were changes to Dockerfiles or docker.compose.yml, if yes then run:

+docker compose down

+docker compose up --build

+If no just rebuild:

 docker compose up --build